6uoMycop/notes/RDMA_API.md

 **Description**

 `ibv_poll_cq` retrieves CQEs from a completion queue (CQ).
 The user should allocate an array of struct ibv_wc and pass it to the call in wc.

+## Events
+### IBV WC Events
+#### IBV_WC_SUCCESS
+The Work Request completed successfully.

+> In RC QP, a CQE with successful status of a Send Request means that an ACK was received by the sender.
+However, In UC QP, a CQE with successful status of a Send Request means that the message was sent; it isn't indicate that the message was received by the remote side ...
+(You will get a successful CQE even if the remote side didn't receive this message)